MPP Session Payments

 Create the policy

-Go to Policies → New Policy.
+Go to Policies → Create Policy.

 Add rules